 Both conditions can coexist, complicating symptoms and treatment.
 A specialist can help identify which condition (or both) is contributing.

-If untreated or severe, it can lead to several complications:
+If untreated or severe, endometriosis can lead to several complications:

 • Infertility (due to scarring, blocked fallopian tubes, or poor egg quality)